-Call ITAR import export license lawyers today for a FREE initial consultation at 1-866-601-5518.
+For help with your DSP 5 Application or DSP-85 license ,Call Watson’s ITAR Certification Requirements lawyers today for a FREE initial consultation at 1-866-601-5518.

-When it comes to hiring foreign employees in the international export and import industry, the Directorate of Defense Trade Controls (DDTC) has a long-standing policy about trade compliance to authorize the access to technical data by a foreign person employee of a U.S. person on a DSP-5 export license through an exception to the requirement for a technical assistance agreement (TAA) in accordance with 22 CFR 124.1(a) of a U.S. person on a DSP-5 export license through an exception to the requirement for a technical assistance agreement (TAA) in accordance with 22 CFR 124.1(a).
+When it comes to hiring foreign employees in the international export and import industry, the Directorate of Defense Trade Controls (DDTC) has a long-standing policy about trade compliance to authorize the access to technical data by a foreign person employee of a U.S. person on a DSP-5 export license through an exception to the requirement for a technical assistance agreement (TAA) in accordance with 22 CFR 124.1(a) of a U.S. person on a DSP 5 export license through an exception to the requirement for a technical assistance agreement (TAA) in accordance with 22 CFR 124.1(a).

 A foreign employee access authorization must be obtained for all foreign persons who require access to ITAR-controlled defense articles and technical data in the performance of their job responsibilities.

 DDTC then decided that this extra foreign employee licensing requirement was redundant.
-Now companies must fulfill the trade compliance licensing requirement of a foreign person employed by a U.S. person through the use of a DSP 5 license to cover all levels of requested technical data and defense services.
+Now companies must fulfill the trade compliance licensing requirement of a foreign person employed by a U.S. person through the use of a DSP 5 license or DSP-85 license to cover all levels of requested technical data and defense services.

-Employees do not have to reside in the United States: Many company business strategies allow them to hire foreign employees to perform work in the import-export business.
+Employees do not have to reside in the United States: Many ITAR company business strategies allow them to hire foreign employees to perform work in the import-export business.
 When using the DSP-5 export license request to hire foreign employees, the foreign worker does not have to live in the United States.
-So long as the employee is paid, hired, insured and ultimate control by the US company, they are considered a foreign employee for ITAR purposes.
+So long as the employee is paid, hired, insured and ultimate control by the US company, they are considered a foreign employee for ITAR application purposes.

 US employer is responsible: When it comes to export control compliance, employers in the international export and import business are totally liable to make sure that all foreign employees comply with U.S. export laws regardless of where the employee currently resides.